 - Bottom – the object sticks to the bottom edge of the frame.

-Horizontal Constraints:
+Horizontal Limits:

 - Left – the object sticks to the left edge of the frame;